SrGaabriel/soma/README.md

 # 🙏 Acknowledgments

+First and foremost, I would like to thank Jesus Christ for His guidance and blessings throughout this project and giving me the opportunity to create this.

 Special thanks to **HigherOrderCo** (HOC) and **Victor Taelin** for their groundbreaking research and development in Interaction Nets and Interaction Calculus.
 Their work on optimal evaluation, the HVM runtime, and the theoretical foundations of interaction-based computation has been instrumental in developing Soma's Circuit IR and runtime system.

+Lastly, thanks to the open-soruce community and researchers whose contributions made this project possible.